ARF-Plus: Controlling Perceptual Factors in Artistic Radiance Fields for 3D Scene Stylization: Experiments and Evaluation

 \subsubsection{Single Style Spatial Control}

-Figure \ref{fig:spatial_control_semantic_room} presents the results of spatial control with semantic segmentation masks.
+Fig. \ref{fig:spatial_control_semantic_room} presents the results of spatial control with semantic segmentation masks.
+It's worth noting that we use segmentation solely to produce masks $\mathbf{T}^{r}$.
+Our method emphasizes achieving spatial control given $\mathbf{T}^{r}$; the specific segmentation technique chosen isn't our primary focus, hence we haven't compared it with 3D segmentation methods.
 Our method successfully stylizes the associated elements of the scene \textit{Room}, namely the chairs, table, and TV.
 A noteworthy observation is that, despite the semantic segmentation masks being occasionally inaccurate or not fully covering the objects, our method manages to effectively paint nearly whole objects' areas in the stylized scene.
 One possible explanation is multiple training perspectives partially offset the shortcomings of semantic segmentation.
 Although certain views lead to poor segmentation results, alternative views' semantic maps provide broader and more accurate coverage.
 This enables the successful coloring of the overlapping regions across multiple views.
 Ultimately, the entire area of the semantic object is successfully stylized.